AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/config-dm.md

    ![dynamicmediaconfiguration2updated](assets/dynamicmediaconfiguration2updated.png)

 1. Tap **[!UICONTROL Save]**.
+The new Dynamic Media password and configuration is saved.
+If you tapped **[!UICONTROL Cancel]** instead, no password update occurs.
-1. To securely preview Dynamic Media content before it gets published, you will need to "allowlist" the AEM author instance to connect to Dynamic Media:
+1. To securely preview Dynamic Media content before it gets published, you need to "allowlist" the AEM author instance to connect to Dynamic Media.
+To set this up, do the following:

     * Log on to your Dynamic Media Classic account: [https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html](https://www.adobe.com/marketing-cloud/experience-manager/scene7-login.html).
 Your credentials and logon were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Technical Support.
     * On the navigation bar near the top right of the page, click **[!UICONTROL Setup > Application Setup > Publish Setup > Image Server]**.